jasperpanten/fourcore_transloc/README.md

 ## Data availability

-All data is available at ArrayExpress under the accession numbers E-MTAB-13585 (whole genome sequencing data), E-MTAB-13586 (scRNA-Seq of splenocytes) and E-MTAB-13700 (snRNA-Seq data of liver).
+All data is available at ArrayExpress under the accession numbers E-MTAB-13585 (whole genome sequencing data), E-MTAB-14291 (whole genome long read sequencing data), E-MTAB-13586 (scRNA-Seq of splenocytes) and E-MTAB-13700 (snRNA-Seq data of liver).
 This includes raw read files, and per cell expression quantifications and filtered count matrices with cell type annotations.

 ## WGS data
 The whole_genome_seq folder contains a snakemake workflow for alignment and deduplication.
 Furthermore, it contains a script containing code to generate coverage quantifications including allele-specific signals and code to generate all figures.
+The whole_genome_seq_ont folder contains a snakemake workflow to align the nanopore data.

 ## scRNA-Seq of splenocytes
 The sc_rna_seq folder contains a snakemake workflow for cellranger-based alignment, and r scripts to assemble, filter